 The prenatal period presents a unique window of opportunity for women to make many changes in their health and lifestyle, including management of OUD (ACOG, "Opioid," 2017).
-About three out of every five mothers in the NAS Registry received at least adequate prenatal care (Kotelchuck index), compared to four out of five mothers who did not have infants with NAS.
+Just over half of the mothers in the NAS Registry received at least adequate prenatal care (Kotelchuck index), compared to three out of four mothers who did not have infants with NAS.

 As part of prenatal care, ACOG recommends women with OUD are screened for infections including hepatitis C (ACOG, "Opioid," 2017).
-The Hepatitis C rate among mothers whose children did not have NAS was 1.7%, compared to 36.4% among those whose children had NAS.
-Among women with polysubstance use, it was 40.1%.
+The Hepatitis C rate among mothers whose children did not have NAS was 1.9%, compared to 38.3% among those whose children had NAS.
 These concerns led to the passage of Senate Bill 250 in April 2018, which added universal screening of pregnant women for hepatitis C to KRS 214.160.

-Hepatitis C is 21x more common in mothers of infants with NAS.
+Hepatitis C is 20x more common in mothers of infants with NAS.